- Canary Islands

 Remember that if you don't have a car, they provide their own shuttle service that you have to book ahead.

 Siam Park is great for children as well as adults and it's one of the MUSTs in Tenerife.
 You can also buy combined tickets for Siam Park and Loro Parque (situated in the north, in Puerto de la Cruz).
 In 2019 Siam Park was named the no 1 waterpark in the world by Tripadvisor user, for the sixth year in a row!

 Another waterpark in the Costa Adeje area, Aqualand is best suited for families with young kids, which will have more rides to enjoy here compared to Siam Park.
-They have a great dolphin show and you can buy a twin ticket for Aqualand and Jungle Park, which will mean a better price than bought separately.
+They have a great dolphin show and you can buy a twin ticket for Aqualand and Jungle Park, which will mean a better price than buying separately.

 Advertised as the last wild jungle in Europe, Jungle Park is an animal park with a great location, very green and with lots of animals to see, plus some amazing shows, including the one with birds of prey.

 Tenerife is well known for good weather all year round, but especially during the winter months (January - February mostly) there are some days of rain when going to the beach just isn't an option.
 Those are the perfect days to do some shopping, go to an escape room for some indoor fun (read no 15 on our list below) or if you have a car you can just get in and drive to another part of the island where it's not raining that day.
 Check out our infographic about weather in Tenerife for a better view of what you can expect depending on when you are visiting.

-You can browse though the stalls and spend some time bargaining with the vendors.
+You can browse through the stalls and spend some time bargaining with the vendors.
 Costa Adeje Market is great for souvenirs but be careful at knock-offs and always haggle the price before buying.